slcs-jsc/mptrac/README.md

 ### Prerequisites

 This documentation describes the installation of MPTRAC on a Linux system.
-A number of standard tools (gcc, git, make) and software libraries are needed to install MPTRAC.
-The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf) is needed for file-I/O. Copies of these libraries can be found in the MPTRAC git repository.
+A number of standard tools (gcc, git, make, and wget) and software libraries are needed to install MPTRAC.
+The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf) is needed for file-I/O. A script is provided to download these libraries from the Internet to compile them for usage with MPTRAC.

-Start by downloading the source code from the git repository:
+Start by downloading the MPTRAC source code from the git repository:

     git clone https://github.com/slcs-jsc/mptrac.git